 “Acceptable Use Policy” means our policy for the use of internet related services, as set out on our Website, such as may be revised by us from time to time by posting any updated version on our Website, as can be found here.

-“Cancellation Charge” the charge for your cancellation or our termination (pursuant to Clause 16.1) of the Services prior to the end of the Initial Term or any Extended Term comprising:
+“Cancellation Charge” the charge for your cancellation or our termination (pursuant to Clause 14.4 and 16.1) of the Services prior to the end of the Initial Term or any Extended Term.

 “Committed Spend” the amount set out in the Order which you commit to pay in respect of call charges during each month of the Initial Term and any Extended Term.